pytorch/pytorch/docs/source/notes/cuda.rst

         tmp = module1(data)  # forward ops run as a graph

-        # Example of an uncapturable sequence
-        # (data-dependent dynamic control flow)
         if tmp.sum().item() > 0:
             tmp = module2(tmp)  # forward ops run as a graph
         else: